 - It is also an excellent source of protein.
 The protein in Organic Valley Grassmilk Yogurt is a combination of whey and casein in the milk.

-- Organic Valley Grassmilk Yogurt’s has high levels of omega-3, which can help bring our bodies closer to the ideal ratio.
+- Organic Valley Grassmilk Yogurt has high levels of omega-3, which can help bring our bodies closer to the ideal ratio.

 - Live active cultures in the yogurt help to promote a healthy community of “microflora” in our digestive systems.
 Some of these cultures also help to “pre-digest” lactose in milk, making it more digestible for lactose sensitive people.

-If you liked and enjoyed this article, I would greatly appreciate it if you could share it.
+I hope you enjoyed this post.
+And if you did, I would greatly appreciate it if you could share this recipe with other people.

-I hope you give this delicious light avocado egg salad a try.
+I hope you give this avocado egg salad a try.
+I am sure you are going to be amazed by the taste of yogurt in this salad.